ProGet for .NET Core is here, and .NET 5 is coming!

 by Alex Papadimoulis, on Sep 7, 2020 6:08:00 AM

 Good news everyone!
-ProGet for Linux is now available on .NET Core 3.1.
+ProGet for Linux now uses .NET Core 3.1!
 As .NET 5 release day approaches, ProGet will be available on .NET 5.

 What does this mean for ProGet users?